aws-samples/shopfloor-connectivity/docs/core/aws-iot-credential-provider-configuration.md

 ---
 ### ThingName
-AWS IoT thing name using the device certificate
+The ThingName property specifies the AWS IoT thing name associated with the device certificate.
+This is the unique identifier for the device in AWS IoT Core that corresponds to the device certificate being used for authentication.
+The thing name is used to identify the device when requesting credentials from the AWS IoT credentials provider service.

 **Type**: String